washingtonstateuniversity/WSUMAGE-vagrant/README.md

 that is needed and check to make sure everything is ok.
 It'll prompt you as it goes, but after a few minutes the first time around, you will have the admin area for Magento up and ready to log in.
 It really is as simple as these 4 steps to get up and running.
-On a fresh system, seeing the Magento admin page took about 5mins.
-After that, it takes as little as 60 seconds (depending on your system's resources)
+On a fresh system, seeing the Magento admin page took about 5-10 minutes depending on the power of the machine your ran it on and it's internet connections.
+There will be a tune it up section in the wiki area later on.

 If you have use Vagrant, then you'll know that most of the time you need to mess with config files, install plugins, and have to do some of your own clean up if you want to start from scratch.
 What this project is designed to do it wrap Vagrant in a `rake` task for Ruby.
 By doing this we can perform tests that the host system is ready to `vagrant up` and can ask questions verse requiring the developer to mess around with the configs.
-This means you can bring up and down a box much faster.
+This means you can totally bring up and down a box much faster by automating as much as possible.

+***
+##The Ruby wrapper
 ###Rake Tasks
 Although you could just use the Vagrant commands, the whole point of this project is that there are questions about the environment you want to set up.
 In order to take advantage of this, here are a list of the rake tasks:

-Primary Tasks
+**Primary Tasks**

 1. `rake start` :: basically `vagrant up` but with prompts (this runs a few other tasks to ensure that the system is ready to `vagrant up`)
 1. `rake end` :: this task is `vagrant destroy` with options to clean up the database if it needs it.